 – – – – –

-Because nothing helps satire more than explaining it, here are my main points spelled out:
+Because nothing improves satire more than having to explain it, here are my main points, spelled out:

 - You undermine your own credibility when you present yourself as a hyphenated anything, especially in business.
 Lead with your value, not your tribal identity.
 It may bring you closer to others in that tribe, but it’s guaranteed to alienate you from others – those who crave substance – or others who receded to their own tribes.
 Some might start as lobbying groups, but over time, this new apartheid can easily take us to a point of no return.